logicalmechanism/distributed_representation/README.md

 ## Wallets

-The happy path assumes there are specific wallets that exist and are funded with enough lovelace to pay for the transaction fees.
+The happy path assumes there are specific wallets that exist and are funded with enough Lovelace to pay for the transaction fees.
 The `create_wallet.sh` script will auto create the required wallet files given a specific wallet path.

 ```bash
 ./create_wallet.sh wallets/collat-wallet